1983 Penny Value Guide: Valuable Collectible Coin Errors

 Moreover, eye appeal increases value.
 For instance, a 1983 1C Doubled Die Reverse Lincoln Cent graded MS64BN, sold for $495.00.
 Note the doubling spotted easily with the naked eye.
 At first the letters look blurry from a distance, like blurred vision, but it’s actually doubling of the coin.

 However, the doubling is more evident when looked at with a 10X loupe or placed under a USB coin microscope.
-Graded specimens have asking prices of hundreds of dollars on Ebay.
+Graded specimens have asking prices of hundreds of dollars on eBay.
 Furthermore, A 1983 Lincoln Cent Doubled Die Obverse graded MS65RD, sold for $440.00.

 Another option is to purchase 1983 mint sets and then examine all the coins in it.
 Don’t break it out of the original mint set unless you think it’s absolutely worth doing so.
 Send the whole set off to be graded by reputable grading companies, namely NGC or ANACS.

-1983 Lincoln cent struck through errors are worth around five dollars and up according to the ebay sold listings.
+1983 Lincoln cent struck through errors are worth around five dollars and up according to the eBay sold listings.
 The better the condition of the coin, the more its potential worth.

-Weigh 1983 Pennies to Discover Wrong Planchet Errors
+Wrong Planchet Errors

 Wrong planchet error coins make 1983 pennies worth a lot of money.
 Furthermore, a small scale is all you need to know, as a 1983 copper penny weighs 3.1 grams.
+You’ll need a coin scale to verify weight.

 Anything more or less could be a wrong planchet error coin.
 Zinc coins only weigh 2.6 grams.
 Unplated coins may weigh less than that.
 For instance, check out an examination of a 2019 planchet coin plating error penny.